Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 ## 21.1 General remarks
 ### 21.1.1 Overview of allocation and freeing methods
 Previously (see § 11) we saw how to use alloc / New and free for using heap memory:
-- alloc(n) is used to allocate n bytes of (by default) heap memory (like malloc in C) free to release it
+- alloc(n) is used to allocate n bytes of (by default) heap memory (like malloc in C), free to release it
 - if you know the data type you want to allocate memory for, use `New`, for example: New(int) (see § 11.2)
 - New and free is also used for structs (see § 12.5) (same as new in C++)
-- NewArray or New and free for static arrays (see § 18.3)
+- NewArray or New and array_free, free for static arrays (see § 18.3)
 - array_reserve and array_free or free for dynamic arrays (see § 18.4)
 - sprint and free for dynamically building strings (see § 19.1)
 - free_buffers to release the memory of a String Builder (see § 19.5)